fatihsokmen/android-icecast-broadcast/README.md

 ###Formats###
-Mp3 is the only format that is currently supported but vorbiss ogg will be added as an alternative container/encoder.
-Vorbis and ogg native libraries are also included and working without limitation.
+Mp3 is the only encoder format that is currently supported but vorbiss ogg will be added too.
+Vorbis and ogg native libraries are included in source code and working without limitation.

 ###Notice###
 Please update upstream configuration in <code>BroadcastFragment</code> regarding your server conf.